PhotoPay/photopay-android/README.md

 This usually happens when you perform integration into [Eclipse project](#eclipseIntegration) and you forget to add resources or native libraries into the project.
 You must alway take care that same versions of both resources, assets, java library and native libraries are used in combination.
 Combining different versions of resources, assets, java and native libraries will trigger crash in SDK.
 This problem can also occur when you have performed improper integration of _PhotoPay_ SDK into your SDK.
 Please read how to [embed _PhotoPay_ inside another SDK](#embedAAR).

-#### <a name="multipleMicroblinkSDKs"></a> When trying to build app, I get error "Unable to merge dex" and "Multiple dex files define XXX"

-This error happens when you try to integrate multiple Microblink SDKs into the same application.
-Multiple Microblink SDKs cannot be integrated into the same application, and there is no need for that because SDKs are organized in the way that each SDK is feature superset of the smaller SDK, except the `PDF417` SDK which is the smallest SDK.

 #### <a name="unsatisfiedLinkError"></a> When my app starts, I get `UnsatisfiedLinkError`

-This error happens when JVM fails to load some native method from native library.
-If performing integration into [Eclipse project](#eclipseIntegration) make sure you have the same version of all native libraries and java wrapper.
-If performing integration [into Android studio](quickIntegration) and this error happens, make sure that you have correctly combined _PhotoPay_ SDK with [third party SDKs that contain native code](#combineNativeLibraries).
-If this error also happens in our integration demo apps, then it may indicate a bug in the SDK that is manifested on specific device.
+This error happens when JVM fails to load some native method from native library If performing integration [into Android studio](quickIntegration) and this error happens, make sure that you have correctly combined _PhotoPay_ SDK with [third party SDKs that contain native code](#combineNativeLibraries).
+If this error also happens in our integration sample apps, then it may indicate a bug in the SDK that is manifested on specific device.
 Please report that to our [support team](http://help.microblink.com).

 #### <a name="lateMetadata1"></a> I've added my callback to `MetadataCallbacks` object, but it is not being called